 How to Help

-When temperatures are below freezing, putting out a bird bath or extra water source that is changed daily to prevent icing over is a great way to help your local wild neighbours get a little extra drink.
+When temperatures are below freezing, putting out a bird bath or extra water source that is changed daily to prevent icing over is a great way to help your local wild neighbours get an extra drink.

 If there has been a sudden decrease in temperature, check local ponds and water sources for any wildlife that may be in distress – contact your local wildlife rehabilitation centre or the BC SPCA Animal Helpline at 1-855-622-7722 to find out how best to help.

-Shelter can also become more important during nasty winter weather than during the more temperate summer months.
+Shelter can also become more important during winter weather than during the temperate summer months.
 Many animals migrate or hibernate for the winter, but others brave the snow and rain and stay in their home territory year-round.